 In advance of each quarter, the Seal of Approval Committee reviews available evaluation resources and sets a cap for the number of books that will be evaluated that quarter.
 A waitlist for each quarter may be maintained at the discretion of the SOA Committee.

-On the first day of each quarter, the Seal of Approval Application Page will open around Noon Eastern (New York) time.
+On the assigned day each quarter, the Seal of Approval Application Page will open around Noon Eastern (New York) time.
 In order to apply, besides your name, contact information, and book title, you will need to provide your book’s ISBN, year of publication, word count, formats available (electronic files only: .epub and/or PDF), short synopsis/book blurb, and, for self-published works, professional editor’s name and contact information.